CGRU/cgru/docs/software/nuke.rst

 - Platform
     OS type the job can launch tasks on: *Any* - any OS, *Native* - the same as the script was launched on.
-- Maximum Hosts
+- Max Running Tasks
-    Maximum number of hosts to run job tasks on.
+    Maximum number of running tasks at the same time.
     *-1* means no limit.
 - Priority
     Job priority.